Arabization

 Caliph Abd al-Malik (r.
 685–705) established Arabic as the sole official language of the Umayyad Caliphate in 686 CE.

 Arabization or Arabicization (تعريب) is a sociological process of cultural change in which a non-Arab society becomes Arab, meaning it either directly adopts, is forced to accept, or becomes strongly influenced by the Arabic language, culture, literature, art, music, and ethnic identity as well as other socio-cultural factors.
 It is a specific form of cultural assimilation that often includes a language shift or linguistic imperialism.
 The term applies not only to cultures, but also to individuals, as they acclimate to Arab culture and become "Arabized".
 Arabization took place after the Muslim conquest of the Middle East and North Africa, as well as during the more recent Arab nationalist policies toward non-Arabic speaking minorities in modern Arab states, such as Algeria, Iraq, Syria, Egypt, Bahrain, and Sudan.

-After the rise of Islam in the Hejaz and subsequent Muslims conquests, Arab culture and language spread outside the Arabian Peninsula through trade and intermarriages between members of the non-Arab local population and the peninsular Arabs.
-The Arabic language began to serve as a lingua franca in these areas and various dialects were formed.
+After the rise of Islam in the Hejaz and subsequent Muslims conquests, Arab culture and language spread outside the Arabian Peninsula through trade and marriages between peninsular Arabs and local populations of non-Arabs.
+Arabic began to serve as a lingua franca in these areas and various dialects formed.
 This process was accelerated by the migration of various Arab tribes outside of Arabia, such as the Arab migrations to the Maghreb and the Levant.

 The influence of Arabic has been profound in many other countries whose cultures have been influenced by Islam.
 Arabic was a major source of vocabulary for various languages.
-This process reached its zenith between the 10th and 14th centuries, widely considered to be the high point of Arab culture, during the Islamic Golden Age.
+This process reached its zenith between the 10th and 14th centuries, widely considered the high point of Arab culture, during the Islamic Golden Age.